Posted in Recipes on 30.11.2020

 How to make perfectly soft pumpkin spice cinnamon buns:

-Start by warming the milk and sugar.
+Start by warming the milk, pumpkin puree and sugar.
 As just mentioned you want it blood temperature.
 I have a complete guide here to making bread from scratch if you want to understand a bit of the science behind it.

 Whisk in the yeast.
 Cover and leave to froth for 5-10 minutes.